-Lear.
 Rumble thy bellyful!
 Spit, fire! spout, rain!
-Nor rain, wind, thunder, fire are my daughters.

-I tax not you, you elements, with unkindness.

-I never gave you kingdom, call'd you children, You owe me no subscription.
-Then let fall

-Your horrible pleasure.
-Here I stand your slave, A poor, infirm, weak, and despis'd old man.

-But yet I call you servile ministers,

-That will with two pernicious daughters join Your high-engender'd battles 'gainst a head So old and white as this!
+Nor rain, wind, thunder, fire, are my daughters: I tax not you, you elements, with unkindness; I never gave you kingdom, call'd you children, You owe me no subscription: then let fall Your horrible pleasure: here I stand, your slave, A poor, infirm, weak, and despised old man: But yet I call you servile ministers, That have with two pernicious daughters join'd Your high engender'd battles 'gainst a head So old and white as this.
 O!
 O! 'tis foul!

-Fool.
-He that has a house to put 's head in has a good head-piece.

-The codpiece that will house

-Before the head has any,

-The head and he shall louse: So beggars marry many.

-The man that makes his toe

-What he his heart should make

-Shall of a corn cry woe, And turn his sleep to wake.
+He that has a house to put's head in has a good head-piece.
+The cod-piece that will house Before the head has any, The head and he shall louse; So beggars marry many.
+The man that makes his toe What he his heart should make Shall of a corn cry woe, And turn his sleep to wake.
 For there was never yet fair woman but she made mouths in a glass.

-Enter Kent.

-Lear.
 No, I will be the pattern of all patience; I will say nothing.